MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 # Sharing and collaboration options in SharePoint and OneDrive

-SharePoint and OneDrive provide a platform for collaboration through file and folder sharing.
+SharePoint and OneDrive provide a platform for collaboration through file and folder storage and sharing.

 As you plan your SharePoint and OneDrive rollout, these are the primary decision areas around collaboration:

 - **Site creation** - do you want to allow your users to create SharePoint sites or do you want to manage this through IT or a business process?
 - **External sharing** - do you want to allow users to share files, folders, or sites with people outside your organization?
-- **File and folder sharing defaults** - what sharing defaults do you want to use to make sharing easy but protect sensitive information?
+- **File and folder sharing defaults** - what sharing defaults do you want to use to make sharing easy while you help protect sensitive information?

 For more details around collaboration governance in Microsoft 365, see [What is collaboration governance?](/microsoft-365/solutions/collaboration-governance-overview).

 For an in-depth look at file collaboration in SharePoint, see [Intro to file collaboration in Microsoft 365, powered by SharePoint](/sharepoint/intro-to-file-collaboration) and [File collaboration in SharePoint with Microsoft 365](/sharepoint/deploy-file-collaboration).

+Keep in mind that the settings you choose for collaboration in SharePoint can also affect Teams.
+For more information, see [Overview of Teams and SharePoint integration](teams-connected-sites.md).

 ## Site creation

-By default, users can create new team sites and communication sites and shared libraries in OneDrive.
+By default, users can create new team sites and communication sites in SharePoint and shared libraries in OneDrive.
 We recommend keeping this setting and using [expiration policies](/microsoft-365/solutions/microsoft-365-groups-expiration-policy) to manage the number of unused sites.

 If you don't want to allow users to create sites directly, you can disable user site creation.
 For details, see [Manage site creation in SharePoint](/sharepoint/manage-site-creation).